zapier/zapier-platform-cli/README.md

 ## Tutorial

 Welcome to the Zapier Platform!
-In this tutorial, we'll walk you through the process of building, testing, and pushing an app to Zapier.
+In this tutorial, we'll walk you through the process of building, testing, and pushing an examples app that talks to a fake/mock API to Zapier.
+We'll start with a minimal template with just the basics.

 ### Installing the CLI